toufiqElahy/RamaExplorar/docker-compose/README.md

 docker-compose -f docker-compose-no-rust-verification.yml up --build
 ```

-## Configs for different Ethereum clients
+## Configs for different Ramestta clients

 The repo contains built-in configs for different clients without needing to build the image.